 His research programme is aimed at understanding and developing effective therapies for inflammatory neurological diseases, particularly multiple sclerosis (MS).
 His scientific contributions include studies of T cell repertoires in health and autoimmune disorders, and the elucidation of the mechanisms of action of immuno-modulatory treatments and haematopoietic stem cell transplantation (HSCT) in MS.

 He has published more than 100 peer-reviewed articles in international scientific journals in addition to a few hundred abstract presentations and a number of book chapters, editorial comments and interviews.
 His research programme is funded by the Medical Research Council, the UK Multiple Sclerosis Society, the UK Stem Cell Foundation, the Wellcome Trust, and the Italian Multiple Sclerosis Society.

 He has received the 2013 Van Bekkum Award, the most prestigious European Blood and Marrow Transplantation (EBMT) award for the best abstract submitted to the physician''s programme.

-*** PLEASE NOTE: Due to the large number of enquiries received, Dr Muraro regrets he is unable to reply to emails or phone calls from individuals seeking advice on stem cell treatments or participation in clinical trials.
+*** PLEASE NOTE: Due to the large number of enquiries competing for limited time, Dr Muraro regrets he is unable to reply to emails or phone calls from individuals seeking advice on therapies, stem cell treatments or participation in clinical trials.
 Any clinical trials in which Dr Muraro is involved are published on www.clinicaltrials.gov and the recruitment status and contact information is indicated there.
 Thank you ***

 et al., 2014, T cell repertoire following autologous stem cell transplantation for multiple sclerosis, Journal of Clinical Investigation, Vol:124, ISSN:0021-9738, Pages:1168-1172